 The Health and Human Performance major, located within the Human Performance and Sport Studies department, is designed to prepare students for entry level positions or graduate studies in the rapidly growing health and fitness industry.
 The exercise science concentration will equip students with a variety of knowledge and skills necessary for the pursuit of a career in personal training, cardiac rehabilitation, strength coaching, exercise science, sports science, community health, nutrition or coaching.
-The health and physical education concentration is designed to prepare students for the provisional teaching multi-age licensure in health and/or physical education (see below for more information).

-Required Core Courses: BIO 235 (course requires prerequisite); ATR 171, 213; HHP 116, 121, 211, 240, 302 (Junior level discipline specific communication requirement), 306, 313, 317, 454.
+Major Core Courses: BIO 235 (course requires prerequisite); ATR 171, 213; HHP 116, 121, 211, 240, 302, 306, 313, 317, 454.
 HHP 490 the Senior Capstone course is also required if no other capstone is taken during the completion of a second major.
-Student teaching would fulfill the Senior Capstone experience for those students completing multi-age teaching licensure.
-Students must complete one of the concentrations below to complete the major.

-Exercise Science concentration: ATR 389; HSC 477, 487; HHP 307; PSY 101, 406.
+Exercise Science concentration: ATR 389; HSC 477, 487; HHP 307; PSY 101, 212.